Scale setting of SU($N$) Yang--Mills theory, topology and large-$N$ volume independence: Results

 To check whether the exponential corrections in the long size are negligible as we assumed, we subtracted the fitted exponential corrections in the short size from the determination of the non-projected scales obtained at different values of $l$ and at one intermediate value of $l_s$.
 Results for the improved \tzero, showed in the left panels of \cref{fig:t0+_NbyN_twst_imp_all_vs_L}, show no residual dependence on $\hat{l}$ for $l \gtrsim 2.7\sqrt{8t_0}$.
 In this case, all results are compatible among them and with the infinite-volume determination, represented by shaded bands in the figure.

 Let us now discuss the scales obtained after projection to $Q=0$.
 Again, we will neglect exponentially-suppressed corrections in the long sizes $l$, $\leff$, and we will assume finite-size effects to be the same for all $b$ at fixed $N$.
-Concerning the dependence on $l_s$, the leading term appears through the topological correction, which scales as $1/(l \, \leff)^2 = 1/(N \,l\,l_s)^2$, but in our fit we will also consider the sub-leading exponentially-suppressed term in $l_s$.
-It will turn out to be much smaller compared to the power-like one, but nonetheless present.
-Finally, we again fit each data set at different values of $N$ independently and without enforcing any $N$-dependence in the pre-factor.
+Concerning the dependence on $l_s$, the leading term appears through the topological correction, which scales as $1/(l \, \leff)^2 = 1/(N \,l\,l_s)^2$, but in our fit we will also consider the subleading exponentially-suppressed term in $l_s$.
+It will turn out to be much smaller compared to the powerlike one, but nonetheless present.
+Finally, we again fit each data set at different values of $N$ independently and without enforcing any $N$-dependence in the prefactor.
 In the end, we use the following fit function: \be \frac{S^{(0)}(N,b,L_s,L)}{S^{(0)}(N,b)} = 1 + \frac{\hat{C}(N)}{\hat{V}} - \hat{A}(N)\, \eee^{-M(N)\hat{L}_s(N,b)} \, , \ee with $\hat{V} = \hat{L}^2 \hat{L}_s^2$ and $\hat{L}_s(N,b)=L_s/\sqrt{8S^{(0)}(N,b)}$.
 As for the fit without projection, we are neglecting exponentially-suppressed corrections in the long sizes $l$ and $\leff$.
 We only include in the fit those points with $\hat{L} \gtrsim 2.7$, for which we do not appreciate finite-$\hat{L}$ effects in the non-projected scales.

-For \tzeroproj, we show in \cref{fig:t0+_NbyN_twst_imp2_Q=0_params_vs_N} that the pre-factor $\hat{C}(N)$ is suppressed as $1/N^2$, and that the exponential decay constant $M(N)$ and its pre-factor $\hat{A}(N)$ turn out to be in agreement with the ones found for the non-projected data.
+For \tzeroproj, we show in \cref{fig:t0+_NbyN_twst_imp2_Q=0_params_vs_N} that the prefactor $\hat{C}(N)$ is suppressed as $1/N^2$, and that the exponential decay constant $M(N)$ and its prefactor $\hat{A}(N)$ turn out to be in agreement with the ones found for the non-projected data.
 These results also hold for the other scale definitions.
 In \cref{fig:t0+_NbyN_twst_imp2_Q=0_vs_V}, in order to show the finite-size effects associated with the $Q=0$ projection, we plot the quantity \be \ee that is, the residual finite-size corrections after the subtraction of the fitted exponential term, which is compatible with the one of the non-projected scale \tzero.
-It can be seen that finite-size corrections after $Q=0$ projection are indeed dominated by power-like terms, which are suppressed as $N$ is increased.
+It can be seen that finite-size corrections after $Q=0$ projection are indeed dominated by powerlike terms, which are suppressed as $N$ is increased.